 If you’re travelling to China and looking for some underrated cities to travel to, then this is for you.
 Like most travellers, I had been obsessed with travelling to china since I can remember.
 It just seems like an unattainable, magical place to go.
 So when I found myself boarding the plane to Beijing I was more than ecstatic.
 You probably know all about Beijing, Shanghai, Xian and Hong Kong, but I bet you don’t know a few of these cities listed below.
 I’m a lover of the underrated cities and in China, there are hundreds of them.

 There are so many beautiful places to see in China it’s hard to narrow a handful down.
 I thought I did a pretty good job of travelling there since we decided to take mostly night trains and spent 3-4 days in each city.
 But it’s so hard to reflect back because I feel like I didn’t see enough even though I was there for over a month and a half.
 It’s such a big country!
 Writing this I have confirmed I need to go back 😛 Here are some underrated cities you need to see in China:

-Dali – When I got to Dali I didn’t have the highest of expectations.
-I know anything about it and what it would hold for us.
+Arguably one of my favourite underrated cities you need to see in China.
+When I got to Dali I didn’t have the highest of expectations because there is little to no information on this place.
 After a long bus ride from Shangri-la we arrive to this city and I was instantly mesmerized.
-There was this giant mountain hoovering in the background of Dali and on the other side was this vast lake with rolling hills beyond.
-We spent most of our time in Old Town Dali and it was so much fun.
-The music, the flower pasties and the beautifully preserved architecture made it one of my favourite cities in China!
+There was this giant mountain hoovering in the background and on the other side was this vast lake with rolling hills beyond.
+We spent most of our time in Old Town and it was so much fun.
+Unlike any city I had been to in China.
+The music, the flower pastries and the beautifully preserved architecture made it one of my favourite cities in China!

 Have you been to China?
 Where are some cities you would like to go?
 Share in the comments!